-Egypt reported one new death and 36 new coronavirus cases on Tuesday, bringing the total to 402 cases nationwide, according to a statement by the health ministry.
+Egypt reported one new death and 29 new novel coronavirus cases on Friday, bringing the total to 285 cases nationwide, according to a statement by the health ministry.

-Egypt has taken several preventive measures to combat the spread of the new virus including suspending international flights, shutting down schools and universities, halting all entertainment activities and mass prayers and reducing the number of public sector employees working at state institutions.
+Egypt has upped its preventive measures to combat the spread of the coronavirus by suspending international flights to and from the country until the end of March and by reducing the number of public sector employees working at state institutions.

 The country has also closed schools and universities for two weeks and allocated a EGP 100 billion fund to finance a "comprehensive" plan to stop the spread of the virus.